+On paper, Madagascar has everything going for it.
 It has large coal, uranium, bauxite and rare-earth mineral deposits, as well as potential gas and oil reserves (exploration is ongoing).
-Around 70% of its land is arable and productivity gains could be easily achieved with simple measures such as the use of (organic) fertilisers, modern agricultural techniques and better land tenure.
+Around 70% of its land is arable and productivity gains in agriculture, which employs nearly 80% of the population, could be easily achieved with simple measures such as the use of (organic) fertilisers, modern agricultural techniques and better land tenure.

-Madagascar's wonderful natural heritage also forms the backbone of the tourism industry, which is begging to get back to its pre-coup heyday (365,000 visitors came to the island in 2008, but only 220,000 in 2014).
+Madagascar's wonderful natural heritage also forms the backbone of the tourism industry, but security issues in the southwest and unrest in the lead up to the 2018 elections have slowed recovery to the pre-coup heyday (365,000 visitors came to the island in 2008, but only 250,000 in 2018).
 Tourism holds an important place in Madagascar because it is seen as a good way to combine sustainable economic growth with environmental conservation.
 The Malagasy are anxious to see the proceeds of their mineral wealth trickle through for instance, but they are concerned about the social and environmental impacts of such projects.